diamondalltheway/diamondalltheway/README.md

 I am Hunter, from The Woodlands, Texas - just north of Houston.
 As a full-stack developer, I enjoy building applications of all kinds with people from all over the world.

-Personally, I am a huge fan of JavaScript, and more recently TypeScript.
-Although Svelte is my favorite front-end framework to use, I am learning React in an effort to expose myself to other patterns and ways of thinking.
+Personally, I am a huge fan of JavaScript, and more recently, TypeScript.
+Who doesn't love type safety, autocomplete, and intellisense?
+But where TypeScript really shines is in the way it forces us to be mindful of the code we are writing.

-Although I am quite proficient in Tailwind CSS, I am taking the time to revisit vanilla CSS from first principles in order to be capable of making any interface imaginable.
+As far as frameworks go, I first reach for Svelte, as it is by far my favorite framework.
+The developer experience ergonomically feels right and it’s a dream to use.
+I am also a huge fan of Rich Harris and everything he is doing to push the framework forward.

+Runner-up goes to React.
+Its vast community is something I highly value.

+I discovered Tailwind CSS in 2019 and have been exclusively using it ever since.
+Lately, I have started using DaisyUI, the Tailwind-based component library and it's gradually turning into a favorite of mine.

 ## 🛠️ Technologies and Tools I have Experience with:
   <div>